etragardh/wpvs/README.md

 First run takes some time since a lot of requests is sent.
 Everything is cached and searches are 100% local if possible.<br />
 <br />
-+TODO: wp.org rate limit detection does not work at the moment.<br />
 +TODO: add patchstack.com as a source.